 Reassurance is part of successful management for most patients with headache.

-See separate article Medication-overuse Headache and Headache Triggers.
+See the separate article Medication-overuse Headache and Headache Triggers.

 When to refer: red flag headache features